ciaralynch72/CI-Project-1/README.md

 #### Gallery Page
 The Gallery page showcases som of the vendors that will be attending the market along with a caption of their names for let site visitors know what they can expect to see at the market.

 The gallery was created using fancybox to allow site visitors to easily browse through the vendors.

+## Future Feature

+#### Vendor Page
+I would like to create a page dedicated to vendors so that we can highlight their business and link page to their own website.

+#### Burger Menu
+I would like to add a burger menu to the navigation link for smaller devices.

+#### Testimonials
+I would like to add testimonials to give the user a sense of impact the market makes to the community

 ## Technologies Used
 I have used several technologies that have enabled this design to work: